 A list of bookmarks added to the current document is displayed.

-Sort the bookmark list by name.
+Sort by

 Insert the bookmark whose name is typed to the document.
 Bookmarks will not be displayed in the edit window or print-out.